5.10 – Satisfactory Academic Progress

 Frequency and Timing of Evaluation

-Satisfactory Academic Progress standards shall be used to determine a student’s eligibility for Federal student aid (Title IV aid).
-State, institutional, and private aid programs may require separate standards to establish eligibility.
+While SAP standards determine a student’s eligibility for federal student aid (Title IV aid), state, institutional, and private aid programs may require the same or separate standards to establish eligibility.

 Associate Degree